Box #117625 Gainesville, FL 32611

 Professor King has been active in local, regional and national child welfare and juvenile reform, serving on the board of the Youth Law Center and the Florida Chapter of the National Association for the Advancement of Children, and on the advisory board of Florida Children’s First.
 Professor King teaches and writes in the area of children’s rights and family law, with a particular interest the role of child’s counsel in various contexts, and more generally in the rights of children and families, especially those from traditionally underserved populations and the public responsibility to protect those rights.
 His past and forthcoming publications appear in the North Carolina Law Review, the Ohio State Law Journal, the Harvard Journal on Legislation, the Harvard Human Rights Journal, the Columbia Human Rights Law Review, the Michigan Journal of International Law, the Family Law Quarterly, the Cornell Journal of Law and Public Policy, and the Clearinghouse Review Journal of Poverty Law and Policy.

 Professor King is currently working on a number of projects.
 In one, Professor King is exploring the rise of mass incarceration and its effects on individuals, families and communities; he is specifically exploring the Baby Elmo Program, a cost-effective sustainable parent instruction and child visitation intervention created for use with incarcerated teen parents.
-In another, Professor King is exploring the Supreme Court’s family jurisprudence and a new approach to family-definition at the high court that incorporates features of functionalist and historical approaches, while offering increased insulation from traditionalist critiques.
-In a project that is related to this project, Professor King is exploring the place of family background in the Supreme Court confirmation process.
-Professor King is also involved in a larger book project that explores how family law’s failure to account for the legal, social and economic realities of families undermines the ability of families to maintain autonomy over important family decisions.
+In another, Professor King is working on a project involving the history of legislation that applies to child migrants.
+Professor King is also exploring the place of family background in the Supreme Court confirmation process.
+Lastly, Professor King involved in a larger book project that explores how family law’s failure to account for the legal, social and economic realities of families undermines the ability of families to maintain autonomy over important family decisions.
 This book project explores the extent to which legal protections for families vary with race, physical and mental ability and mental health, socioeconomic status, immigration status, gender, and sexual orientation.

 Child, Parent & State (3 credits) - LAW 6714